mholtkamp/octave/README.md

 1. Download and Install:
 	- Visual Studio Community 2022 (with C++ support)
 	- Vulkan SDK version 1.3.275.0 (During install select "Shader Toolchain Debug Symbols - 64 bit" and deselect all other options)
-    - devkitPPC for GameCube/Wii development (Optional)
+    - devkitPPC for GameCube/Wii development
-    - devkitARM for 3DS development (Optional)
+    - devkitARM for 3DS development
 2. Build shaders by running compile.bat in Engine/Shaders/GLSL
 3. Open Octave.sln
 4. Switch to the DebugEditor solution configuration